ostrost/ostent/README.md

 - `src/share/tmp/*.jsx`

 If you don't change source files, content re-generated should not differ from the commited.
-Whenever amber.templates or style of coffee change, you have to re-run `make`.
+Whenever src/share/{amber.templates,style,coffee} modified, you have to re-run `make`.

 `make` compiles everything and produces final binary.

 The assets
 ----------

-The binaries, to be stand-alone, have the assets (including `templates.html/`) embeded.
+The binaries, to be stand-alone, have the assets and templates embeded.
 Unless you specifically `go build` with `-tags production` (e.g with make), they are not embeded for the ease of development: with `rerun ostent`, asset requests are served from the actual files.